toneillcodes/cybersecurity-notes/windows/tools/remote-access.md

    Name                  Current Setting  Required  Description
    ----                  ---------------  --------  -----------
-   RHOSTS                demo.ine.local   yes       The target host(s), see https://github.com/rapid7/metasploit-framework/wiki/Using-Metasploit
+   RHOSTS                example.local    yes       The target host(s), see https://github.com/rapid7/metasploit-framework/wiki/Using-Metasploit
    RPORT                 445              yes       The SMB service port (TCP) SERVICE_DESCRIPTION                    no        Service description to to be used on target for pretty listing SERVICE_DISPLAY_NAME                   no        The service display name